 The best of this subgenre are some of my favorite films, period.
 I’m thinking especially of Adventures in Babysitting (1987), After Hours (1985), Dazed and Confused (1993), Can’t Hardly Wait (1998), and a few others.
 Sometimes the action takes place over multiple crazy nights but retains the same sort of urgency and headlong momentum of the best of the subgenre – another Martin Scorsese film, Bringing out the Dead (1999), comes to mind.
 Even the most mediocre-to-bad examples can still be a fun ride, like The Night Before (1988) starring the very young and impossibly cute paring of Keanu Reeves and Lori Loughlin, and with the cheeky tagline, “A guy can get into a lot of trouble after dark.”

 My favorite one crazy night film, though, has to be John Landis’s underrated 1985 masterpiece, Into the Night.
 Sure, it stars a certain actress I prattle on about all the time, but beyond Michelle Pfeiffer’s standout performance as jewel smuggler with a heart of gold Diana, there’s so much to love about this film.
 Jeff Goldblum is wonderful as the insomniac Ed Okin.
 Together, he and Pfeifer have truly magical chemistry – something that feels even beyond romantic, but rather a deeper, almost spiritual connection between the two.
-Diana and Ed are lost souls, each in their own way, and together for one crazy night running from terrorists through nighttime Los Angeles they find that sort of once-or-twice in a lifetime connection we all yearn for.
+Diana and Ed are lost souls, each in their own way, and together for one crazy night (okay, two crazy nights actually) running from terrorists through nighttime Los Angeles they find that sort of once-or-twice in a lifetime connection we all yearn for.

 That’s what makes Into the Night so special.
 The film is chock full of eccentric weirdos played by a cast of thousands, including David Bowie, Dan Akroyd, Amy Heckerling, Paul Mazursky, Clu Gulager, David Cronenberg, and dozens more.
 Heck, even Michelle’s sister Dedee Pfeiffer shows up as a hooker But at its heart, the film is about Ed and Diana, two lonely people thrown together by circumstance who journey into the Los Angeles evening together, discovering more about each other and themselves along the way.